Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space: Experiments

-The dynamic RR-index sits at the lower-left of every panel of Figures~\ref{fig:tradeoff_chr19_ins} and~\ref{fig:tradeoff_chr19_del}: it dominates the dynamic SE-index and dynamic r-index on both axes for every $(m, m')$, running roughly $1.3\times$ faster than the dynamic SE-index and $15$--$19\times$ faster than the dynamic r-index on updates, and at least $2.6\times$ faster than both on locate (reaching $\approx 7\times$ vs.\ the dynamic SE-index and $\approx 11\times$ vs.\ the dynamic r-index at $m = 10$).
-On locate, it is competitive with the (static) r-index---within $1.1$--$1.3\times$ at $m \in \{10, 1000\}$ and within $2.2\times$ at $m = 100$---while additionally supporting updates that the r-index cannot.
+The dynamic RR-index appears in the lower-left region of every panel of Figures~\ref{fig:tradeoff_chr19_ins} and~\ref{fig:tradeoff_chr19_del}: it dominates the dynamic SE-index and dynamic r-index on both axes for every $(m, m')$, running roughly $1.3\times$ faster than the dynamic SE-index and $15$--$19\times$ faster than the dynamic r-index for update operations, and at least $2.6\times$ faster than both for locate queries (reaching $\approx 7\times$ vs.\ the dynamic SE-index and $\approx 11\times$ vs.\ the dynamic r-index at $m = 10$).
+For locate queries, it is competitive with the (static) r-index---within $1.1$--$1.3\times$ at $m \in \{10, 1000\}$ and within $2.2\times$ at $m = 100$---while additionally supporting updates that the r-index cannot.
 On the $59$~GB \Dataset{chr19} ($\delta \approx 2.7 \times 10^{6}$), the dynamic RR-index used $\approx 3.7$~GB of working space (Figure~\ref{fig:space_construction}, center)---about $1/16$ of the raw text size---and finished construction in $\approx 9$~h (Figure~\ref{fig:space_construction}, right), within commodity-server budgets.
-Full numbers appear in Tables~\ref{tab:insertion_time_full}, \ref{tab:deletion_time_full}, and~\ref{tab:locate-time_full} in Appendix~\ref{app:result_other_datasets}.
+Full numbers appear in Appendix~\ref{app:result_other_datasets}.